-The majority (44%) of FCs members have secondary education compared to 3% who had no education at all.
-A significant number of Cooperative members at 28% had tertiary education and these were either retired or belonged to work-based FCs.
+The majority (44%) of FCs members have tertiary education compared to 3% who had no education at all.
+A significant number of Cooperative members were retired while others belong to work-based FCs.

-7. Features FCs
+7. Features of the Cooperative

-Savings and 1 Credit to members The Census was also interested in tracking selected important features of FCs namely proximity to Central Business Districts (CBD), the services offered by FCs, share capital values, interest rates charged and the mode of money transfer among members.
+The Census was also interested in tracking selected important features of FCs namely proximity to Central Business Districts (CBD), the services offered by FCs, share capital values, interest rates charged and the mode of money transfer among members.